Alicia Keys: 2009–2011: The Element of Freedom, marriage and motherhood

 In 2009, Keys approached Clive Davis for permission to submit a song for Whitney Houston's sixth studio album I Look to You.
 She subsequently co-wrote and produced the single "Million Dollar Bill" with record producer Swizz Beatz.
 Months later, she was featured on rapper Jay-Z's song "Empire State of Mind" which was the lead single from his eleventh studio album The Blueprint 3.
 The song was a commercial and critical success, topping the Billboard Hot 100, becoming her fourth number-one song on that chart.
 Additionally, it won Grammy Awards for 'Best Rap/Sung Collaboration and 'Best Rap Song' the following year, among a total of five nominations.

 The following month, the American Society of Composers, Authors and Publishers honored Keys with the Golden Note Award, an award given to artists "who have achieved extraordinary career milestones".
-She collaborated with Spanish recording artist Alejandro Sanz for "Looking for Paradise", which topped the Billboard Hot Latin Songs chart, this was Keys's first number one on all three charts, which also made her the first African-American of non-Hispanic origin to reach No. 1 on the Hot Latin Tracks.
+She collaborated with Spanish recording artist Alejandro Sanz for "Looking for Paradise", which topped the Billboard Hot Latin Songs chart, this was Keys's first number one on all three charts, which also made her the first African-American of non-Hispanic origin to reach number 1 on the Hot Latin Tracks.